wuxnz/react-native-intercepting-webview/README.md

 ## Platform notes

 - __Android__: Tries to instantiate one of the native components `RNNativeInterceptWebView` or `RNInterceptWebViewAndroid`.
-If found, it enables native request interception and injects helpers for DOM/JS events.
+If found, it renders a native WebView, enables native request interception, and injects helpers for DOM/JS events.
-- __iOS__: The native view is not implemented; the component always renders the JS `WebView` fallback and relies on injected scripts to surface events.
+- __iOS__: The native view is not implemented.
+The component renders a plain `View` and does not display web content.
+Interception and injected script features are unavailable on iOS.

 ## Advanced usage